• Blog

 personalized-discount-for-eCommerce-customer-loyalty

 How many discount emails and texts do you have in your inbox right now?
-And how many do you actually open?
+And how many do you open?

 Probably not many, right?
 Inboxes are flooded with generic offers.
 It’s easy for those discounts to get lost.
 But what if they were just for you and showed up at the perfect time?
 You’d be more likely to open and use them.

-That’s because people not only crave personalized experiences but also that should reach them at the right time.
+That’s because people not only crave personalized experiences but also that they should reach them at the right time.

 Personalized discounts can make a huge difference in eCommerce.
 They help you stand out in a crowded inbox and build lasting loyalty if that reaches the right time (you must be wondering how?
 That’s where the email and SMS automation tools come into the picture.